Every 35 seconds, someone chooses MORE THAN ^

 Can I insure my pet if they have a pre-existing condition?

-Yes, you can still get pet insurance with us but pre-existing conditions won’t be covered by any of our cover levels.
-These are health issues, concerns, illnesses and injuries which you or your vet were aware of before you took out your pet policy.
+Yes, you can still get pet insurance with us, but pre-existing conditions won’t be covered by any of our cover levels.

-The same also applies to any pre-existing conditions that your pet is no longer receiving treatment for, as we'll always consider it to be pre-existing, no matter how long ago the issue occured.
+This is still the case if your pet isn't receiving treatment for the condition anymore.
+It will always be considered to be pre-existing, however long ago it occurred.
 This means it won't be ever covered throughout the entirety of your policy if you decide to insure with us.

 How do pet insurance companies know about pre-existing conditions?

 A pre-existing condition is decided by your pet’s medical record.
 So, when you make a claim, your insurer will usually ask your vet for these.
-However, any diagnoses or signs of an illness that show up before your policy start date would be seen as a pre-existing condition, regardless of whether it's been noted on your pet's medical history yet.
+Any diagnoses or signs of an illness noted before your policy start date would be seen as a pre-existing condition.

 What’s the difference between chronic and hereditary conditions?